 The first few weeks after surgery, you may experience mood changes and frequent irritability.
 However, it is crucial to follow your surgeon’s instructions to reduce the post-operative complications such as nausea, diarrhea, dehydration, constipation, and band erosion.
 Schedule a post-operative consultation with your doctor and seek approval before progressing to the next diet stage.
 Please note that these dietary stages are for Lap Band procedure.

 For the first week after surgery, you are allowed only to consume clear liquids.
 You need to stay hydrated.
 Try to aim for 64 oz. of fluids daily.
 However, for the first couple days, you may progress from 24 oz. of fluids daily to 64 oz. to help your body adjust.
 Sip slowly, and you should stop drinking when you feel full.

 Continue drinking fluids from the clear liquid diet.
 However, in this stage, you can add more liquid varieties to your daily intake.
 Keep in mid that your body still need to heal, thus only liquids are allowed and non-chunky/particles foods.

-Week seven and beyond involves the transition from full liquid to solid foods.
+Week seven and beyond, after the placement of the lap band, involves the transition from full liquid to solid foods.
 Chew thoroughly and swallow your food slowly.
 Now you can introduce new healthy solid foods, one at a time.

 *Nothing crunchy, crumbly, slimy or slippery such as macaroni & cheese, chips, pretzels, popcorns, trail mix, granola bars, lean cuisine, cereal, crackers, cream of wheat, oat meal, grits, and nutritional bars.